KareemAlaa2001/ConjunctiveQueryDBBackend/README.md

 It assumes that the db directory contains a file `schema.txt` defining the schema of the database and a `files` directory which contains a csv file for each relation outlined in the schema given the same name as that of the relation.

+The logic for extracting the join conditions is outlined in the comments in the `QueryParser` class.